25 Different Types of Wasps in Colorado

 Furthermore, these wasps are often seen hunting for prey in the early morning and evening when temperatures are cooler.

-Though Ichneumon Wasps are capable of stinging, they are not aggressive and do not threaten humans.
+Though Ichneumon Wasps can stinger, they are not aggressive and do not threaten humans.

-They can be beneficial to have around since they help control populations of harmful insects.
+They can be beneficial since they help control populations of harmful insects.

 21. Leucospid Wasp

-The Leucospid Wasp is one of the most common types of wasps in Colorado.
+The Leucospid Wasp is one of Colorado’s most common types of wasps.
 These wasps are black and yellow and have a body length of between 10 and 15 mm.

 They prefer to live in moist and warm habitats and usually build their nests on trees, shrubs, and other similar structures.